PetitCoinCoin/algorithms/README.md

 1. Implementation of Johnson's algorithm: Bellman-Ford and Dijkstra included
 2. Resolution of Traveling Salesman Problem (generic function - data specific resolution)
 3. Traveling Salesman Problem heuristic resolution
+4. Use of SCC to resolve 2SAT problems